 The MiX 4000 is equipped with two RS232 external serial ports.
-Refer to sections 6.5.4 and 6.5.5 for details of the wiring.
+Refer to section 6.5 for details of the wiring.
 The serial ports can be used to connect to external peripherals.

 Serial 1 does RTS/CTS flow control, and is paired with POSD1, so it is suitable for connection to Rovi terminals and other devices that use more power.
 It is normally enabled, even when the vehicle is out of trip